GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

   Now initialize replication.
-Change <password> to the password of your first installed Gluu server. **You must add all your nodes to this command**:
+Change <password> to the password of the first installed Gluu server. **All nodes must be added to this command** :

   ```bash